cyblogerz/PokeHub/README.md

 4. Push to your branch: `git push origin feature-name`
 5. Submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to the [PokeAPI](https://pokeapi.co/) for providing the Pokémon data.
-- Special thanks to the Pokémon community for their support and enthusiasm.

 Happy Pokémon exploring!